Eunike Tanzil: Career

 In 2021, Tanzil served as the score coordinator for the animated supernatural black comedy film The Addams Family 2.
 The same year, she scored the Chinese comedy mystery feature film Be Somebody.

 In March 2023, her single Scenes from a Voyage, was premiered by the Indianapolis Symphony Orchestra.
 It was recorded by the Hollywood Studio Symphony Orchestra at the Warner Bros.
 Eastwood Scoring Stage.
 That July, her work Celestial Waves was premiered at an orchestral concert by the Royal Bangkok Symphony Orchestra Foundation at the Thailand Cultural Centre, which was described by the Bangkok Post as "a marvel of thematic imagination.
 Tanzil composed the score for the 2023 romantic comedy film, Asian Persuasion.
 The film is directed by Grammy Award-winning Jhett Tolentino, starring Dante Basco, Paolo Montalban and KC Concepcion, and was produced by Jhett Tolentino Productions.

 In 2024, she signed with Deutsche Grammophon, becoming the first Asian female composer to join the label, and released her first DG single, Luna, on the same day.
 In July, she released her second single with Deutsche Grammophon, Be My Home, a composition for piano solo.

 In September 2025, she released her debut album, The First of Everything, which was recorded in Berlin with the Deutsches Symphonie-Orchester Berlin and conducted by Anna Handler.
 Released under DG, she plays piano, celesta, bells and snare drum herself, with Sophie Kauer playing solo cello.
 The album features 12 tracks, each inspired by significant personal moments in Tanzil's life, ranging from cinematic orchestral arrangements to minimalistic pieces.
 The first single, Remembering, was followed by Pink Sakura and then Reverie.

 As a producer, Tanzil became the first Indonesian music producer to collaborate with Grammy-winning singer Laufey.
 In February 2024, she co-produced Only Mine, a jazz-pop and orchestral song created in partnership with Bose, Porsche, and She Is The Music.
 That year, Tanzil produced the song Guratan Tangan, featured on Indonesian singer Feby Putri's album Hitam Putih.

 Tanzil also launched an online series on social media titled Hum Me a Melody in which she transformed street-hummed motifs into symphonic arrangements.

+In May 2026, the Colorado Springs Philharmonic announced the appointment of Tanzil as its first-ever composer-in-residence, effective with the 2026-2027 season.